Data Management Platform (DMP)

 (1) Orchestrating target audiences across channels

 If you think about it: most marketeers have custom-built audiences in their Facebook Advertising account, their Google Ads (previously called Google Adwords), their Marketing Automation platform and their Media buying tool.
 However, typically, it's the same customer receiving those messages across various channels.
 There is no solution which orchestrates the target audiences and guarantees that the same target audiences are used by all execution channels.
 That is a first role of a DMP.

 We all know retargeting pixels: one click makes a visitor enter a target audience, now used for reminding that user of a given product.
 Retargeting pixels, however, don't offer any finetuning or advanced selection.
 Maybe you want to only retarget visitors if they aren't a frequent visitor of your site or you only want to remind your male customers when they abandon their basket.

-A DMP offers the ability to, with all flexibility, do smart retargeting & use advanced rules in building targeting audiences taking into account the user's profile & his/her previous on- & offline purchases or visits.
+A DMP offers the ability to, with all flexibility, do smart retargeting and use advanced rules in building targeting audiences taking into account the user's profile and his/her previous on- and offline purchases or visits.

 (3) Suppression of online advertising when an (off-line) purchase is made

 There is no relevance in bannering a product a customer already bought.
 Most organizations however don't manage to succesfully suppress their online advertisment when a purchase is made; especially when it's made off-line.

 A DMP can do such suppression in real-time and thus typically brings direct Return On Investment (ROI) .
 Using suppression, prevents irrelevant ad spend and typically results in an ROI return of 3 to 5% of total advertising spend.